-Data Protection and Information Security Policy This practice is committed to complying with the Data Protection Act 2018, the General Data Protection Regulation (GDPR), GDC, NHS and other data protection requirements relating to our work.
+Data Protection and Information Security Policy

+This practice is committed to complying with the Data Protection Act 2018, the United Kingdom General Data Protection Regulation (UK GDPR), GDC, NHS and other data protection requirements relating to our work.
 We only keep relevant information about employees for the purposes of employment and about patients to provide them with safe and appropriate health care.
-This policy should be read in conjunction with Data Protection Overview (M 216) and the other related policies and procedures at the end of this policy.
+This policy forms part of an Information Governance document suite and the other related policies and procedures are listed at the end of this policy.
 All data protection and information security policies procedures and risk assessments are reviewed annually in iComply.

-The person responsible for data protection and information security is the Information Governance Lead, Louis Tolefe.
-Our lawful bases for processing your personal data are listed in our Privacy Notice (M 217T).
-Consent The practice offers individuals real choice and control.
+The person responsible for data protection and information security is the Information Governance Lead, Louis Tolefe].

+Our lawful bases and conditions for processing personal data are specified in our Privacy Notice.

+Consent

+The practice offers individuals real choice and control.
 Our consent procedures put individuals in charge to build patient trust and engagement.
 Our consent for marketing requires a positive opt-in, we don't use pre-ticked boxes or any other method of default consent.
 We make it easy for people to withdraw consent, tell them how to and keep contemporaneous evidence of consent.
 Consent to marketing is never a precondition of a service.

-Data protection officer (DPO) Our DPO is the Information Governance Lead, Louis Tolefe Pseudonymisation Pseudonymisation means transforming personal data so that it cannot be attributed to an individual unless there is additional information. - Pseudonymisation the data can be tracked back to the original data subject - Anonymisation that data cannot be tracked back to the original data subject Examples of pseudonymisation we use are:
+Data protection officer (DPO)

+NHS practices: Our DPO is the Information Governance Lead, Louis Tolefe

+Pseudonymisation means transforming personal data so that it cannot be attributed to an individual unless there is additional information.

+- Pseudonymisation the data can be tracked back to the original data subject - Anonymisation that data cannot be tracked back to the original data subject

+Examples of pseudonymisation we use are:

-- We never identify patients in research, patient feedback reports or other publicly available information - When we store and transmit electronic data it is encrypted and the encryption key is kept separate from the data Data breaches We report certain types of personal data breaches to the relevant supervisory authority within 72 hours of becoming aware of the breach, where feasible.
+- We never identify patients in research, patient feedback reports or other publicly available information - When we store and transmit electronic data it is encrypted and the encryption key is kept separate from the data

+Data breaches

+We report certain types of personal data breaches to the relevant supervisory authority within 72 hours of becoming aware of the breach, where feasible.
 If the breach results in a high risk of adversely affecting individuals' rights and freedoms we also inform those individuals without undue delay.
 We keep contemporaneous records of any personal data breaches, whether or not we need to notify.
-For our data breach notification procedures see Information Governance Procedures (M 217C).
-Right to be informed We provide 'fair processing information', through our Privacy Notice (M 217T) and the Privacy Notice for Children (M 217TC), which provide transparency about how we use personal data.
-[These are available on our website and from the practice.]
+For our data breach notification procedures see Information Governance Procedures.

+Right to be informed

+We provide 'fair processing information', through our Privacy Notice and the Privacy Notice for Children, which provide transparency about how we use personal data.
+These are available on our website and from the practice.